4k1k0/homepage/README.md

 ![Screenshot-responsive-desing](https://i.imgur.com/IhmZGSR.png)

 You can open a search bar with Alt+S and close it with Esc.
-If you want to change the default search engine you will have to change the this line at the bottom of the html file:
+If you want to change the default search engine you will have to change this line at the bottom of the html file:
 ```
 <form method="get" action="https://www.duckduckgo.com/">
 ```